Yehiel Mark Kalish: Tenure

 An ordained Orthodox rabbi, he is the only rabbi to have served in the Illinois State Legislature.
 In June 2020, he angered constituents and members of the Illinois Democratic Party after voting "present" on the Illinois Reproductive Health Act, a bill protecting and expanding abortion rights.
 Kalish stated that he initially supported the bill but “as the legislation was developed, it became clear to me that my Orthodox Jewish values and beliefs were not aligned with some core components of the legislation.
 I had to make a personal decision based on my conscience.”

 Kalish ran for a full term in 2020, but his "present" vote on reproductive legislation was seen as a major issue in his campaign.
 Lang, Jan Schakowsky, and Kelly Cassidy endorsed one of his opponents, Denyse Wang Stoneback, while speaker Mike Madigan, the AFL-CIO, and Chicago Tribune endorsed Kalish.
 Wang Stoneback went on to defeat him in the Democratic primary election by about 10% of the vote.

 Personal life

 Kalish is an Orthodox Jew and the father of six children with his wife, Shulamis.
-His sister, Dafna Michaelson Jenet, currently serves as a member of the Colorado Senate.
+His sister, Dafna Michaelson Jenet, previously served in both chambers of the Colorado General Assembly.